expressjs/session/README.md

 so the cookie becomes a browser-session cookie.
 When the user closes the browser the cookie (and session) will be removed.

-The (cookie-parser)[https://github.com/expressjs/cookie-parser] middleware is no longer a dependency, express-session creates its own cookie, so there is no need to require cookie-parser to support your sessions, and if choose to do so it may cause conflicts.
+Since version 1.5.0, the (cookie-parser)[https://github.com/expressjs/cookie-parser] middleware is no longer a dependency.
+Express-session now creates its own cookie, so there is no need to require cookie-parser to support your sessions, and if you choose to do so it may cause conflicts.

 ### req.session